Longquan celadon

 Celadon production had a long history at Longquan and related sites, but it was not until the Northern Song (960–1127) period that large-scale production began, and the move of the capital to Hangzhou, close to Longquan, after the start of the Southern Song (1127–1279), was probably important in the great expansion of both quality and production there.
 Both continued at high levels in the Yuan (1271–1368) and the early part of the Ming (1368–1644) periods.
 Longquan celadons were an important part of China's export economy for over five hundred years, and were widely imitated in other countries, especially Korea and Japan.
 Their demise came after they were overtaken in their markets by blue and white porcelain from Jingdezhen.

+Goryeo Korea imitated Longquan celadon in glaze color, preserving its distinct green color.
+However, influenced by Liao Dynasty's own imitations of Longquan celadon, developed new shapes and patterns which led to the ultimately distinct bisaek celadon, which other countries (China, Japan, etc) considered “celebrated artworks.”
+The distinctive features of Goryeo's bisaek celadon include the green-gray hue and masterful incising abilities which added patterns to the ceramics’ surface.

 In traditional Western terms, most celadons are strictly counted as stoneware, since the fired clay body is usually neither white nor translucent.
 In the traditional Chinese classification, which divides pottery into low-fired earthenware and high-fired porcelain, they count as porcelain.
 Compromise terms such as "porcellanous stoneware" may be used to describe the pieces, and some Western writers consider the wares should be "regarded as porcelains".

 The Longquan celadons were among the finest of a range of celadon wares produced in China, and led stylistic and technical developments.
 The celadons were produced in a range of shades of colour, centred on olive-green, but extending to greenish blues (regarded as desirable, but less common) and browns.
 All these colours come from the glaze; the body beneath is sometimes left partly unglazed as part of the decoration, when it fires to a terracotta brown.
 The wares are hardly ever painted; decoration comes from the vessel shape and carved or incised designs in the body.
 Shapes were originally mostly simple, allowing the glaze colour to create the main effect of a piece, but in later periods raised decoration was common.